Kirkus Reviews, the leading book recommendation site in America, have

 this logo was also awarded by their team to Amy’s second book, Toy Soldiers.

-LoveReading UK only award their logo to the books they actually enjoy and rate.
+LoveReading UK only award this logo to the books their team actually enjoy and rate

-You will also soon be able to read this review directly through LoveReading UK‘s
+You can read the below review directly through LoveReading UK‘s

 own official website using the following link: